 Bonus: They’re free.

-Linvilla Orchards Mini-Golf
+Linvilla Orchards Mini-Golf (Winter Only)

 The play space: From January 13 through March 31, Linvilla and the Academy of Natural Sciences pair up to run a great little 18-hole indoor mini-golf course at the orchards.
 It’s called “Fore the Planet” (each hole has an eco theme) and it’s a cozy, but not claustrophobic, experience.
 The natural light filtering through the space feels like a little pick-me-up.